changsheng006/data-visualization/README.md

 For the video part, I finished the video of the interpretation for plots programmed by myself and collect all videos of other team mates to make the final video.

     The final video: check the link: https://www.youtube.com/watch?v=UQbrm8ceoCg&t=1s

+For research questions formation, I structured ideas and post it as a blog

+For presentation, I gave one presentation about map plots during the course

+For report writing, some parts of the final report are based on my blogs.